eminovperviz/EmiSoft.CleanArchitecture/README.md

 ## Versions

 The master branch is now using .NET 6.
-If you need a previous version use one of these tagged commits:

 # Design Decisions and Dependencies